Coupa Software (NASDAQ:COUP) Issues Q3 2022 Earnings Guidance

+Coupa Software (NASDAQ:COUP) last posted its earnings results on Monday, September 6th.
+The technology company reported $0.26 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of ($0.06) by $0.32.
+The firm had revenue of $179.25 million during the quarter, compared to analyst estimates of $162.98 million.
+Coupa Software had a negative net margin of 48.86% and a negative return on equity of 17.63%.
+Coupa Software’s revenue was up 42.3% on a year-over-year basis.
+During the same period in the previous year, the business posted $0.21 EPS.
+Analysts anticipate that Coupa Software will post -2.45 earnings per share for the current year.

-In other Coupa Software news, Director Veenendaal Frank Van sold 800 shares of Coupa Software stock in a transaction on Tuesday, July 6th.
-The stock was sold at an average price of $275.00, for a total transaction of $220,000.00.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Also, insider Mark Riggs sold 930 shares of Coupa Software stock in a transaction on Wednesday, August 25th.
-The shares were sold at an average price of $227.95, for a total value of $211,993.50.
-Following the transaction, the insider now owns 1,723 shares of the company’s stock, valued at approximately $392,757.85.
+In related news, insider Mark Riggs sold 1,322 shares of Coupa Software stock in a transaction that occurred on Tuesday, June 22nd.
+The shares were sold at an average price of $243.49, for a total transaction of $321,893.78.
+Following the transaction, the insider now owns 20,697 shares of the company’s stock, valued at approximately $5,039,512.53.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Also, CAO Maurizio Baratta sold 642 shares of the firm’s stock in a transaction that occurred on Tuesday, June 22nd.
+The stock was sold at an average price of $243.49, for a total transaction of $156,320.58.
+Following the sale, the chief accounting officer now owns 2,526 shares in the company, valued at $615,055.74.
 The disclosure for this sale can be found here.
-In the last 90 days, insiders sold 123,289 shares of company stock valued at $27,059,756.
-2.60% of the stock is currently owned by company insiders.
+Insiders have sold a total of 121,039 shares of company stock worth $26,519,756 in the last three months.
+2.60% of the stock is owned by insiders.

 Coupa Software Company Profile